Short-finned pilot whales in Hawai‘i

 A short-finned pilot whale moving rapidly at the surface.
 Photo by Robin W. Baird

-In our sample of over 1,500 sightings of odontocetes in Hawaiian waters since 2000, short-finned pilot whales are the most frequently encountered species, representing almost 25% of all odontocete sightings.
-We have been studying various aspects of the behavior and ecology of short-finned pilot whales in Hawai‘i, photo-identifying individuals in every group encountered (collecting over 70,000 photos), collecting biopsy samples being used for stock structure, pollutant, and trophic ecology studies (over 170 samples), and studying their diving behavior and movement patterns.
+In our sample of over 2,000 sightings of odontocetes in Hawaiian waters since 2000, short-finned pilot whales are the most frequently encountered species, representing almost 25% of all odontocete encounters.
+We have been studying various aspects of the behavior and ecology of short-finned pilot whales in Hawai‘i, photo-identifying individuals in every group encountered (collecting over 80,000 photos), collecting biopsy samples being used for stock structure, pollutant, and trophic ecology studies (over 170 samples), and studying their diving behavior and movement patterns.

 Short-finned pilot whale with healed scar on head, July 13, 2008.
 Photo by Daniel Webster.

 Spyhopping pilot whale with remoras, April 24, 2008.
 Photo by Robin Baird.

 Spyhopping pilot whale with wound from cookie-cutter shark, April 25, 2008.
 Photo by Dan McSweeney.

 Daniel Webster attempting to deploy suction-cup attached time-depth recorder/Fastloc GPS tag on a pilot whale.
 Photo by Robin Baird.